Dimmu Borgir: For All Tid and Stormblåst period

 Dimmu Borgir was founded in 1993 by Silenoz and Tjodalv.
-Shagrath, Brynjard Tristan and Stian Aarstad later joined Dimmu Borgir, and then released an EP in 1994 entitled Inn i evighetens mørke ("Into the Darkness of Eternity").
-This short EP sold out within weeks, and the band followed up with the 1994 full-length album For All Tid ("For All Time").
-This album featured vocal contributions by Vicotnik of Ved Buens Ende and Dødheimsgard and Aldrahn of Dødheimsgard and Zyklon-B. The initial line-up consisted of Shagrath playing drums with Tjodalv on guitar and Silenoz contributing lead vocals.
-This line-up changed before the release of Stormblåst ("Stormblown") on Cacophonous Records in 1996, an album considered by many to be their finest.
-It is also the last album which features all lyrics written and sung in Norwegian.
+Shagrath, Brynjard Tristan and Stian Aarstad later joined the band.
+They released an EP in 1994 titled Inn i evighetens mørke ("Into the Darkness of Eternity").
+This EP sold out in weeks, and the band followed up with the 1994 full-length album For All Tid ("For All Time").
+This album featured vocals by Vicotnik of Ved Buens Ende and Dødheimsgard and Aldrahn of Dødheimsgard and Zyklon-B. The initial line-up consisted of drummer Shagrath with Tjodalv on guitar and singer Silenoz.
+This line-up changed before the release of Stormblåst ("Stormblown") on Cacophonous Records in 1996, an album many consider their finest.
+It was also the last album featuring all lyrics written and sung in Norwegian.